wellsy57/Home-Assistant-Project/README.md

 ## Background

-I'm an Electrical Fitter/Mechanic with a wide range of varied experience.
-My own personal journey into automation began when I lived in a remote location in north Queensland with no mains power.
+I'm an Electrical Fitter/Mechanic with a wide range of varied experience but a leaning towards automation and control.
+My own personal journey into automation began when I lived in a remote location in north Queensland with no access to mains power.
 Our only means of 'always on' power being an 84W 12V solar array with 1000 amp/hour battery storage.

 I started automating the watering and misting of my shadehouse for my hobby of growing Australian native plants (including orchids).
 I developed a system using 12volt relay logic and some modified 240V programmable timers.
 The now 12v DC timers and relays controlled valves actuated by modified 12V car windscreen wiper motors.